Return to First Semester Assigns

 •Shoot 30 images based on the concepts mentioned in the Abstract lecture slides.

 (To recap: those concepts are FORM, LINE, COLOR & TEXTURE...)

 •This is an exercise in reducing your photos to basic elements -simplicity is very important when composing abstracts.

 •Think in terms of the concepts we’ve discussed in class -form, line, color & texture.

 •Put the objects in beautiful light with dramatic shadows and use interesting compositions.

 •Experiment with your camera angle until the scene shows the elements in the most pleasing balance.

 •REMEMBER -WITH ABSTRACT PHOTOS, "LESS IS MORE."

-•Put your photos in the correct P#Abstract folder in the GOOGLE CLASSROOM server.
+•Submit your two best abstract images & YOUR 30 IMAGE PROOF SHEET in the correct period "Abstract" folder in the GOOGLE CLASSROOM server.